microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 - Navigate to your Azure Spring Apps instance
 - Click on Apps
 - Click on `weather-service`.
-- Click on "Service Bindings" and then on "Create Service Binding".
+- Click on "Service Bindings" and then on "Create service binding".
 - Populate the service binding fields as shown.
   - The username will be displayed in last line of output from the section above.
   - The password is the one you specified in section 0.
 The default value is `super$ecr3t`.